 Is Carbon Steel Cookware Safe?

-Today, there are wide varieties of materials to choose from for cookware.
-Popular choices include stainless-clad copper cookware, cast iron, and carbon steel.
-If you follow their care and use instructions correctly, these cookware items should be safe.
+These cookware items should be safe if you follow their care and use instructions correctly.
 Yet, carbon steel cookware is the best choice for something that can withstand high heat.

 Carbon Steel Pan Seasoning to Make it Nonstick